 Novel Determinants of PARP Inhibitor Sensitivity in Ovarian Cancer

-Poly (ADP-ribose) polymerase inhibitors (PARPis) have shown promising activity in homologous recombination (HR)-deficient preclinical models and response rates of 30 to 60 percent in BRCA1 or BRCA2 (BRCA1/2) mutation carriers with platinum-sensitive relapsed ovarian cancer.
+Poly (ADP-ribose) polymerase inhibitors (PARPis) have shown promising activity in homologous recombination (HR)-deficient preclinical models.
+They have also shown response rates of 30% to 60% in BRCA1 or BRCA2 (BRCA1/2) mutation carriers with platinum-sensitive relapsed ovarian cancer.

 These results led to regulatory approval of the PARPi olaparib for ovarian cancer in the U.S. and Europe.
-In addition, 20 to 30 percent of ovarian cancers without BRCA1/2 mutations also respond.
+In addition, 20% to 30% of ovarian cancers without BRCA1/2 mutations also respond.

-But it's unclear how to best identify patients whose ovarian cancer will respond to these agents.
+But it's unclear how to best identify patients whose ovarian cancer might respond to these agents.

-The project builds on the SPORE research team's previous results, which showed:
+This project builds on our team's previous results, which showed:

 - Downregulation of nonhomologous end-joining (NHEJ) repair pathway proteins markedly diminishes PARPi sensitivity in vitro